 "According to our Estimated Yearly Earnings, this means that PewDiePie is earning between $115k and $1.5 million per month," the Social Blade blog reported.
 "That translates to a whopping $1.4 to $16.6 million per year.
 His real earnings are likely somewhere near the middle to high end of the range, which is calculated based on low and high CPMs (cost per thousand) and his views."

-The concept is simple and low budget: the screen shows a video game being played while Kjellberg, in a corner inset video, narrates the action cussing, joking, cavorting and otherwise acting like, well a guy playing a video game.
+The concept is simple and low budget: the screen shows a video game being played while Kjellberg, in a corner inset video, narrates the action cussing, joking, cavorting and otherwise acting like, well a guy playing a video game."I'm so central to YouTube now, and that puts me in the spotlight and raises a lot of questions like 'Why is he so big?'"
+Kjellberg told the Wall Street Journal.
+"I'd much rather prefer to have something like 5 million subscribers."

 The 24-year-old Swede's website even features a fan shop of T-shirts emblazoned with "Do You Even Goat, Brah?" starting at $21.99.